What is a DO vs MD?

 Practice

 Allopathic and osteopathic physicians enter the workforce with the same clinical medical knowledge but different approaches.
 Osteopathic students train with great emphasis placed on analyzing the whole patient rather than the symptoms alone.
-They may take more time learning about their patient’s lifestyles and health-impacting habits.
+They may take more time learning about their patients’ lifestyles and health-impacting habits.

-Allopathic physicians also receive training that teaches them to consider multiple elements of their patient’s health.
+Allopathic physicians also receive training that teaches them to consider multiple elements of their patients’ health.
 Their focus will be on narrowing down diagnoses based on symptoms present during a patient's visit.

 Residency

 Both DOs and MDs can practice medicine to the fullest extent as licensed physicians.
 Formerly, DOs and MDs applied for residency through two different systems.
 These systems were the American Osteopathic Association (AOA) and the Accreditation Council for Graduate Medical Education (ACGME).

 Medical students in both school types will apply for residency through the ACGME.

-First, osteopathic students had to submit two separate applications because they applied to the AOA and ACGME separately.
-Second, osteopathic students were previously presented differently from allopathic students in the ACGME applicant pool.
-Fortunately, the residency application has merged, and students are reviewed more uniformly.
+In the past, osteopathic students had to submit two separate applications because they applied to the AOA and ACGME separately.
+Osteopathic students were also presented differently from allopathic students in the ACGME applicant pool.

-A previous issue osteopathic students faced was different board exams.
+Another issue osteopathic students faced was different board exams.
 The COMLEX exam is part of the osteopathic graduation process.
 The USMLE is part of the allopathic graduation process.
 Previously, the ACGME did not officially recognize the COMLEX board exam as an equal alternative to the USMLE board exam.

 Students will be able to partake in the National Residency Match Program’s match process, known as “The Match.”
 Exciting yet frightening, Match Day is a rite of passage for many graduating medical students.
-Now, all medical students can partake in the fear and splendour of Match Day equally.
+Now, all medical students can partake in the fear and splendor of Match Day equally.

 Lifestyle